Skip to main content

 For families with toddlers not yet skiing, look for properties with pools and playrooms.
 Residence La Selva and Residence Isabell both have pools that keep non-skiers entertained.
 Italian hotels generally welcome children warmly, but dedicated family programming (English-speaking kids' clubs, organized activities) is less common than in Austrian or French purpose-built resorts.
 The childcare at Biancaneve is the notable exception in this valley.

-Selva Val Gardena is a proper South Tyrolean village that happens to have world-class skiing attached, not a purpose-built resort that bolted on a town center.
-The difference matters: you'll find genuine bakeries selling fresh strudel at 7am, locals chatting in Ladin (the valley's ancient Romance language), and restaurants where the pasta is made that morning because that's just what you do here.
-The village is compact and genuinely walkable, with most hotels, restaurants, and shops clustered along the main street (Streda Meisules) and the pedestrianized center.
-You can stroll from one end to the other in about 15 minutes, even with kids in tow.
+By 4pm your kids will be deliciously tired from mountain air and adventure, and you'll find yourself in a proper South Tyrolean village that happens to have excellent skiing attached, not a purpose-built resort that bolted on a town center.
+You'll create those cozy family memories of hot chocolate by the fire while snow falls outside, in a place where the bakeries sell fresh strudel at 7am and locals chat in Ladin (the valley's ancient Romance language).
+The village is compact and walkable, with most hotels, restaurants, and shops clustered along the main street (Streda Meisules) and the pedestrianized center.

 Non-Ski Activities